grscheller/web/src/blog.md

 Session Manager, but I could be wrong.

 You see the pattern?
-Configure your initial environment with .profile and used .kshrc to configure aliases and functions.
-(Back then I only used functions in shell scripts and never used aliases at all - I may not have even known about .kshrc) One file to establish a baseline environment for the initial shell invocation, and another to configure shell behaviors which stayed consistent across all subsequent shell invocations.
+Configure your initial environment with .profile and used `.kshrc` to configure aliases and functions.
+(Back then I only used functions in shell scripts and never used aliases at all - I may not have even known about `.kshrc`) One file to establish a baseline environment for the initial shell invocation, and another to configure shell behaviors which stayed consistent across all subsequent shell invocations.

-So, to correctly configure an initial shell environment, I put a hooks in my .rc files to source a file called `.envrc` to set up the initial environment if this had not aleady been done.
+So, to correctly configure an initial shell environment, I put a hooks in my `.rc files` to source a file called `.envrc` to set up the initial environment if this had not already been done.
 My .profile also sources this file.

-No shell variables get "exported" in my rc files.
+No shell variables get "exported" in my `.rc files`.
 Don't need to unless I wanted programs other than the shell to see them.
-In that case it would be better to put such exports in my surrogate for .profile, `.envrc`.
+In that case it would be better to put such exports in my surrogate for `.profile`, `.envrc`.

 I see the desktop environment as an extension to the command line